-The Group has established anti-corruption policies, regulations and provision related to employees, contractors and suppliers of the Group to maintain high ethical standards and a workplace free from corruption.
+On 6 November 2020, the Group has adopted Anti-Bribery and Corruption Policy related to employees, contractors and suppliers of the Group to maintain high ethical standards and a workplace free from corruption.
+The Group has provided training on anti-corruption to all the directors and staff of the Group.